The IFRIC Update is a summary of the decisions reached by the IFRS Interpretations Committee (Committee) in its public meetings.

 Decisions on an IFRIC Interpretation become final only after the Committee has taken a formal vote on the Interpretation.
 IFRIC Interpretations require ratification by the International Accounting Standards Board (Board).

-The Committee received a report on two requests for consideration at a future meeting.
-In addition, the Committee was informed of two ongoing matters that it will consider at a future meeting.
+The Committee received a report on five requests for consideration at a future meeting.
+In addition, the Committee was informed of one tentative agenda decision for which the comment letter period has ended.
+An analysis of the comments received will be presented at a future meeting.